 Brexit Data Protection Tips

 The Brexit transition clock is ticking.
-At 11pm UK time on the 31st of December 2020, all organisations that transfer data to or from the EU will need to have taken appropriate steps to prepare for the post-Brexit landscape.
+At 11pm UK time on the 31st of December 2020, all UK organisations that transfer data to or from the EU will need to have taken appropriate steps to prepare for the post-Brexit landscape.

-Over the course of July, we will be sharing our 11 Brexit data protection tips that will help you to plan and prepare for the arrival of the UK GDPR.
+Below are our 11 Brexit data protection tips that will help you to plan and prepare for the arrival of the UK GDPR.

 The first step in your data protection Brexit planning should be to gain a thorough understanding of your data flows.
 You need to understand if personal data is being transferred out of the UK, accessed or processed by EU Processors/Controllers or if you are importing personal data from the EU or offering services/monitoring the behaviour of EU residents.